 For example, in the past, it was really frustrating as a friend to see Ben Affleck mischaracterised so often and so blithely by so many people.
 Fortunately, no one ever is going to roll their eyes again when I suggest that he’s a really talented guy.
 And my kids can also frustrate me no end.

 Any relationship that you have with anybody where there is deep and abiding love, there’s a chance that you are going to get frustrated or angry or upset, and get your feelings hurt.

 But we imagine that you don’t fly off the handle with them like Jason Bourne would…

 Not in public, because it would end up on YouTube.
 [Laughs.]
 I’m lucky because I don’t hold onto negative emotions for long.
 Like everyone I have these pent-up conflicts, but a lot of it passes through me easier than with most people.

 Why is that?

 Because I get to work through a lot of it in my job.
-I was with a friend recently at a wedding.
-Something beautiful happened and he was in tears.
+I was with a friend recently at a wedding when something beautiful happened and he was in tears.
 He said, “That’s the first time I’ve cried in 20 years.”
-Whereas I cry all the time, in basically every movie I do.
+Whereas I cry all the time; in basically every movie I do.
 I am living my life through the conflicts of other people.

 For those of us who can’t act, what else is good for emotional balance?